uvarc/rivanna-docker/README.md

 └── writeREADME.sh
 </pre>

-Each Dockerfile should reside in its own directory with a `README.md` with this template:
+Each version should reside in its own directory with a `README.md`.
+Here is a suggested template:
 ````
 <name of main app> <version> <any other important info>